zng-ui/zng/TODO/_current.md

 * Finish implementing new dynamic widget.
     - Implement pre-bind for when expressions.
      - When assigns need to "import" private properties in the same properties! block.
-    - Can we make `styleable_mixin` now that everything is dynamic?
+    - Make `styleable_mixin` now that the API supports it.
-        - It works as a node that is immediate child of another, make build accept intrinsic "outer-most".
         - Use the new `NestPosition` to insert the intrinsic at the outermost node should work.
     - Make very basic `container` and `panel` widgets directly in `widget_base`?

 * Refactor all widgets to use the new API.